the-drunk-coder/megra/Tutorial/00a_Installation_new.md

 The installation process on macOS is fairly similar to the Linux process.
 Use *homebrew* or *MacPorts* to install the libraries as above.
 JACK doesn't work properly on macOS anymore, so there's no need to install it.

+You need a C/C++ compiler to install certain libraries (don't worry, you don't have to interact with it in any way).
+The easiest way is to go to the App Store and install Xcode (which is a big download).
+Now open a Terminal and enter `xcode-select --install` to install the necessary command line tools.

+Now you need to get portacle.
 Here's a guide how to get Portacle running despite Apple's security theatre: https://portacle.github.io/#get-mac .
 It works!
 After you've been through the process, you can start Portacle like any other application from your Finder.

 Then, use the macOS bootstrap script instead of the Linux one: https://github.com/the-drunk-coder/megra/blob/master/portacle-bootstrap-macos.sh